Jim Himes: Unidentified aerial phenomena (UAP) disclosure

 In 2022, during the House intelligence committee's first hearing on UFOs in over 50 years, Himes asked the Pentagon if they could discuss their findings “in the service of sort of reducing speculation and conspiracy theories.”

 On June 29, 2023, during an interview with Ask a Pol, Himes reacted skeptically to whistleblower David Grusch's testimony regarding a US Government run UAP Special access program.
 He asserted that "I was assured by all of the various units that there was no material.”

-Allegations have been made that Himes was secretly lobbying against the UAP Disclosure Act, allegedly working in concert with Republican representative Mike Turner to remove provisions like eminent domain and an independent review board.
-This is despite the bill passing through the Senate with broad bipartisan support.

 2024 presidential nominee

 On July 11, 2024, Himes called for Joe Biden to withdraw from the 2024 United States presidential election.

 Political campaigns

 2008

 Himes faced the ten-term Republican incumbent Chris Shays in the 2008 congressional election, along with Libertarian nominee M.A.
 Carrano, a professional philosophy writer and systems consultant, and Green Party nominee Richard Duffee.
 Himes defeated Shays, 51% to 47%.
 While Shays won 14 of the district's 17 towns, Himes won all three of the district's large cities—Bridgeport, Norwalk and Stamford.
 Ultimately, he owed his victory to swamping Shays in Bridgeport, winning 80% of the vote there.
 He was also helped by Barack Obama's massive win in that district; Obama carried the 4th with 60% of the vote, one of his largest margins in a Republican-held district.

 Himes took office in the 111th United States Congress on January 6, 2009.
 He is the first Democrat to represent the district since Donald J. Irwin left office in 1969, and only the second since 1943.
 Shays was the sole Republican congressman from New England, and Himes's win made New England's House delegation entirely Democratic for the first time in history.